immutant/immutant/docs/guides/messaging.md

       (publish q n :context context))))
 ```

+## Context modes

+When creating a context, you can optionally pass an optional `:mode`
+that controls how messages will be acknowledged and delivered.

+Immutant provides three modes:

+* `:auto-ack` - when this mode is active, receipt of a message is
+  automatically acknowledged when a `receive` call completes.
+This
+  mode doesn't affect publication - `publish` calls will complete
+  immediately.
+This is the default mode for contexts.

+* `:client-ack` - when this mode is active, you are responsible for
+  acknowledging the message manually by calling `.acknowledge` on the
+  Message object.
+This means you need to get the raw message (by
+  passing `:decode? false` to `receive`).
+This mode doesn't affect
+  publication - `publish` calls will complete immediately.

+* `:transacted` - when this mode is active, you are responsible for
+  committing or rolling back (by calling `.commit` or `.rollback` on
+  the context, respectively) any actions performed on the
+  context.
+This applies to publishes *and* receives.

+:auto-ack is the default for contexts, :transacted for listeners.

+If a context is created with `:xa? true`, the `:mode` option is
+ignored.
+See the [Transactions Guide] for more details.

+## Context modes for listeners

+The [[listen]] and [[respond]] functions take a `:mode` option, which
+is used *instead* of the mode of any `:context` option (listeners need
+a context per thread, so create and manage their own contexts).
+The
+`:mode` option to these functions takes the same modes as above, with
+the following behavioral differences (note that `:transacted` is the
+default for listeners, *not* `:auto-ack`):

+* `:auto-ack` - when active, the receipt of the message will
+  automatically be acknowledged when the handler function completes.

+* `:client-ack` - when active, you are responsible for
+  acknowledging the message manually by calling `.acknowledge` on the
+  Message object.
+This means you need to get the raw message (by
+  passing `:decode? false` to `listen`).

+* `:transacted` - when active, `.commit` is called on the context
+  automatically if the handler function completes successfully.
+If it
+  throws an exception, `.rollback` is called on the context.
+Any
+  messaging operations that take a context will use the context that
+  is active for the listener itself (if not passed one
+  explicitly).
+This means that any messaging operations within the
+  handler function are also transacted.
+This is the default mode for
+  listeners.

+If you need to use distributed transactions (XA) within a listener
+function, you are responsible for demarcating the transaction.
+See the
+[Transactions Guide] for more details.

 ## HornetQ configuration

 When used outside of WildFly, we configure [HornetQ] via a pair of xml